Sanglorian/orcus/Orcus Classes and Powers - current.md

 **Magic Dabbler:** Any character could get a strong dose of non-combat magic with the Cantrip Master feat and an investment in incantations.

 **Monk/Martial Artist:** The Martial Training feats, especially the Unarmed Combat feat chain, could turn any weapon-focused character into a martial artist – consider Mageblade for a mystic martial artist, Harlequin for a taunting drunken boxer, Exemplar for an agile combatant or even Guardian for a sturdy defender.
 The Channels Godmind kit would add a psychic, meditative element to the build.
+See the feat path section for ideas for modelling different types of martial artist through feats.

 **Mounted Knight:** A Guardian who Charms Animal can pick a horse, giving themselves a powerful and obedient mount and powers that take full advantage of it.